MastroCiccio/routeparse/README.md

 # routeparse

-A Clojure library designed to extract the routes of a Ring handler.
+A Clojure library designed to extract the routes of a Compojure handler.

 ## Usage